-- has completed and signed ACCES-VR's application form, submitted a letter with the necessary information or has requested services verbally, because he or she cannot sign a form or letter due to his/her disability; and
+- has completed and signed ACCES-VR's application form, submitted a signed letter with the necessary information, or has requested services verbally, because he or she cannot sign a form or letter due to his/her disability; and

 - is available to complete the assessment process (i.e., the person can directly participate in the assessment to determine eligibility).

-Information about the application processes must be presented to the individual as soon as possible after the referral in a group orientation or individual counseling setting.
-The individual must provide as much information as possible including their name, address, telephone number, sex, race, marital status, social security number, information about the disability, and other information necessary to begin the eligibility assessment.
+Information about the application process must be presented to the individual as soon as possible after the referral in a group orientation or individual counseling setting.
+The individual must provide as much information as possible, including their name, address, telephone number, gender, race, marital status, social security number, information about the disability, and other information necessary to begin the eligibility assessment.
 An initial contact should not be delayed because of missing information.

-When applying for services, the individual must provide any available information (such as employment history, medical information, alien work status or school records) necessary to assist in determining eligibility.
-This information is necessary to consider a person an applicant for vocational rehabilitation services.
-The person must also be available to meet with or otherwise communicate discuss with the counselor; to provide available information; and to participate in assessments as necessary.
+When applying for services, the individual should provide information (such as employment history, medical information, alien work status or school records) necessary to assist in determining eligibility.
+This information will be necessary to determine eligibility.
+The person must also be available to meet with, provide available information to, and to participate in assessments as necessary.

-ACCES-VR's application booklet, which describes ACCES-VR's services, should be continually made available at referral sources, such as schools, independent living centers, community rehabilitation programs and other agencies, as well as the ACCESVR District Offices.
-When referring an individual to ACCES-VR for services, the referral source should, at the time of the referral, provide all necessary information related to the individual's disability and employment needs to expedite eligibility decisions and planning for services.
-Lack of available information could delay the eligibility determination.
-Documentation from referral sources and consumers should contain available information about the nature, extent of the disability, the functional deficits resulting from the disability and the impact on the person's ability to become employed and to achieve a vocational goal.
+ACCES-VR's Basic Guide describes ACCES-VR's services.
+This brochure should be made available at referral sources, such as American Job Centers, schools, independent living centers, community rehabilitation programs and other agencies, as well as the ACCES-VR District Offices.
+When referring an individual to ACCES-VR for services, the referral source should, at the time of the referral provide all necessary and available information related to the individual's disability and employment needs to expedite eligibility decisions and planning for services.
+Documentation from referral sources and individuals should contain available information about the nature, extent of the disability, and the functional deficits resulting from the disability and the impact on the person's ability to become employed and to achieve a vocational goal.

-- When information received from referral sources does not include name, address, date of birth, disability, sex, marital status, race, or a statement of informed consent, ACCES-VR staff will request that the referral agency provide the data as well as other necessary information, including informed consent.
+- When information received from referral sources does not include name, address, date of birth or a statement of informed consent, ACCES-VR staff will request that the referral agency provide the data as well as other necessary information, including informed consent.

-- When referral information has been received from a referral source other than the individual without a signed application or a signed letter requesting services, but reflects that the referred person is aware of and consenting to the referral, ACCESVR will send the individual:
+- When referral information has been received from a referral source other than the individual without a signed application or a signed letter requesting services, but reflects that the referred person is aware of and consenting to the referral, ACCES-VR will send the individual an application for services.

-- Cooperative agreements and memoranda of understanding have been established between ACCES-VR and other state agencies, such as the Office of Alcohol and Substance Abuse Services and the Office of Mental Health, which include specific referral criteria and processes to promote referral.
+- Cooperative agreements and memoranda of understanding have been established between ACCES-VR and other state agencies, such as the Office of Alcohol and Substance Abuse Services, Office for People With Developmental Disabilities and the Office of Mental Health which include specific referral criteria and processes to promote referral.
 These referral criteria should be used as appropriate.